kln12/Interview_questions/coommon.md

 **What are the key contributions you can bring to this role?
 Answer**"I bring extensive experience in automating deployment pipelines, orchestrating containerized applications, and optimizing infrastructure.
 My proficiency in cloud technologies, scripting, and monitoring tools ensures robust and scalable systems.
 I excel in fostering collaboration between development and operations teams, promoting a culture of continuous improvement.
 **7.Why are you leaving your current position?
-Answer**I left my previous job because I felt it was time for a change and personal growth.
-I wanted to explore new opportunities and challenges.
+Answer**I wanted to explore new opportunities and challenges.
 Although I didn't have another offer at the time, I am actively seeking a role similar to my previous position to continue utilizing my skills and contribute effectively